We walked slowly in a single file, lifting each foot with more effort than usual.

 As a touristic city, the staff speaks perfect English.
 Signing up at the office is a painless process.

 Signing up online, however, is another story.
-I’ve read and heard of the almost impossible process to do so online, so I’d suggest doing it in person or with your hostel (it’s a popular activity in El Calafate).
+I’ve read and heard of the almost impossible process to do so online with the official tour operator.
+Instead here are some tours that are well-received:

 They pick you up at your hostel early in the morning, before the sun rises.
 Unless you happen to stay at Schilling Hostal Patagonico – where I stayed – you’ll have to be at the office 15 min before the bus leaves.
 Locationist!!!
 It doesn’t matter as it’s only a 5 min walk from my hostel hehe.